jbatson5/SCALE-test/docs/COVLIB.rst

 Covariance data were processed with the AMPX code PUFF-IV.
-PUFF-IV has major improvements in the treatment of the resolved and unresolved resonance parameter uncertainties over previous code versions.
-[13]_ All nuclides with resonance parameter uncertainty files were processed with the full sensitivity option in PUFF-IV.
+PUFF-IV has major improvements in the treatment of the resolved and unresolved resonance parameter uncertainties over previous code versions :cite:`wiarda_recent_2008`.
+All nuclides with resonance parameter uncertainty files were processed with the full sensitivity option in PUFF-IV.